py-mine/mcproto/docs/contributing/making-a-pr.md

+!!! bug "Work In Progress"

+    This page is missing a guide on writing a good PR body

 # Pull Requests

 Welcome!
 If you're interested in contributing to mcproto, you've come to the right place. mcproto is an open-source